kareraisu/rasti.js/readme.md

 Creates a select capable of showing images in its options.
 The images are retrieved from the relative path specified in the [img] attribute.

 #### Adding blocks
-Blocks can be added to the framework via the {blocks} config property (see the Configuration section).
+Blocks can be added to the framework via the {blocks} namespace (see the Configuration section).

 ### Data